jundalisay/superb/content/en/research/socrates/the-economist/chapter-05.md

 She pours out her blessings upon us in abundance, yet she suffers not her gifts to be received effeminately, but inures her pensioners to suffer glady summer's heat and winter's cold.

-Those that labour with their hands, the actual delvers of the soil, she trains in a wrestling school of her own, adding strength to strength;
+Those who labour with their hands, the actual delvers of the soil, she trains in a wrestling school of her own, adding strength to strength.

-whilst those others whose devotion is confined to the overseeing eye and to studious thought, she makes more manly, rousing them with cock-crow, and compelling them to be up and doing in many a long day's march.
+Those whose devotion is confined to management and study, she makes more manly, rousing them with cock-crow, and compelling them to be up and doing in many a long day's march.

 Since, whether in city or a field, with the shifting seasons, each necessary labour has its hour of performance.
+{{< /l >}}

+{{< l a="Socrates" >}}
 <!-- Or to turn to another side. --> Suppose we wanted to make our city wealthier.
 Why not combine husbandry with agriculture?

 <!-- Or would your citizen serve on foot?  -->